-A native of Indian River, Tammi earned her Bachelor degree in Business and Communications from Saginaw Valley State University in 1993.
-Tammi joined the Industrial Arts Institute team in May of 2014 and brings a variety of management and student services skills to her current role with her 15+ years of experience in economic and workforce development.
+A native of Indian River, Tammi earned her bachelor’s degree in Business and Communications from Saginaw Valley State University in 1993.
+Tammi joined the Industrial Arts Institute team in May of 2014 as Business & Student Services Manager and then advanced her position to Operations Manager and now as our Executive Director.
+She brings a variety of workforce development, management, and student services skills to her current role with her 7 years at IAI and 15+ years of experience in economic and workforce development.
+Tammi is proud to have been raised in Northern Michigan and understands the importance of developing a strong work ethic.
+She’s committed to being a part of creating a noble workforce of individuals who graduate from the Industrial Arts Institute.